quacksouls/lyf/doc/function.md

 Some questions come to mind.
 Where should you place the profile function?
 How are you to use the profile function in multiple scripts?
 You write the profile function in a separate file.
-Let's called this file `util.js`, whose purpose is to serve as a repository of utility functions that are used in multiple scripts.
+Let's call this file `util.js`, whose purpose is to serve as a repository of utility functions that are used in multiple scripts.
 Create the file `util.js` in the top-most directory like all scripts you have created so far.
 For now, the content of `util.js` is like this: